rtivadar/aath0.github.io/menu/research.md

 ## Outcome prediction in coma patients and consciousness

-In particular, in previous work we have used multivariate EEG decoding techniques to show, that patients who are deeply unconscious can detect at a neural level, violations of [simple rules](https://academic.oup.com/brain/article/136/1/81/430538/Progression-of-auditory-discrimination-based-on) and [complex sound sequences](https://academic.oup.com/brain/article/138/5/1160/406045/Neural-detection-of-complex-sound-sequences-in-the).
+We have been using EEG recordings in coma patients to study neural functions in the absence of consciousness and, at the same time, to establish predictors of their outcome.
+In particular, we have applied multivariate EEG decoding techniques to analyze EEG responses at the single patient level.
+We were able to show that even patients who are deeply unconscious can detect at a neural level, violations of [simple rules](https://academic.oup.com/brain/article/136/1/81/430538/Progression-of-auditory-discrimination-based-on) and [complex sound sequences](https://academic.oup.com/brain/article/138/5/1160/406045/Neural-detection-of-complex-sound-sequences-in-the).
+Importantly, the progression of auditory discrimination, quantified by the level of decoding performance over the two first days of coma, was informative of the patients' chances of awakening:

 ![Auditory discrimination](https://raw.githubusercontent.com/aath0/aath0.github.io/master/assets/img/OutComePred.jpg)
 *Tzovara et al., 2013, Brain, [doi:10.1093/brain/aws264](https://www.ncbi.nlm.nih.gov/pubmed/23148350)*